jquery/sizzle/README.md

 What you need to build Sizzle
 ---------------------------

-In order to build Sizzle, you need to have Node.js/npm latest and git 1.7 or later.
-(Earlier versions might work OK, but are not tested.)
+In order to build Sizzle, you should have Node.js/npm latest and git 1.7 or later (earlier versions might work OK, but are not tested).

 For Windows you have to download and install [git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/download/).